mattyman174/GenericItemization/README.md

 <a name="item-definition-spawnable"></a>
 ### 5.2.1.2 Spawnable

 Because the Generic Itemization plugin is heavily reliant on data.
-There is a need for a mechanism to outright disable `ItemDefinitions` (and other concepts like `AffixDefinitions`) from being selectable in the `Item Instancing Process`.
+There is a need for a mechanism to outright disable `ItemDefinition`s (and other concepts like `AffixDefinition`s) from being selectable in the `Item Instancing Process`.

 The `bSpawnable` flag on the `ItemDefintion` provides this control.
 When this flag is set to `false`, that `ItemDefinition` cannot be selected during the `Item Instancing Process` and is effectively ignored.